Patrick Young Alexander: Legacy

-Patrick Alexander died on 7 July 1943, almost penniless – having given most of his money away.
-Today, he is not well known; having failed to make any singular, lasting contribution to aviation and there being just a few modest memorials to his name.
-His primary contribution to the history of aviation was that through his tireless efforts, many journeys, writings, public speeches, and generous donations he was responsible for collecting and disseminating ideas across nations and continents without which development in the field would have proceeded more slowly.
+Alexander died on 7 July 1943, almost penniless – having given most of his money away.
+His primary contribution to the history of aviation was that through his efforts, journeys, writings, public speeches, and donations he was responsible for collecting and disseminating ideas across nations and continents without which development in the field would have proceeded more slowly.

-He was a generous man – generous with his time, his intellect and with his money.
-An inheritance and his business ability made him wealthy, but financial success meant little to him.
-He was driven by native curiosity and ambition, and yet he was always supportive of the efforts of others, often making generous financial contributions, and was not jealous of their achievements.
+He was known to be a generous man with his time, his intellect and with his money.
+An inheritance and his business ability made him wealthy.
+He was driven by curiosity and ambition, and was supportive of the efforts of others, often making generous financial contributions, and was not jealous of their achievements.

-Patrick Alexander was buried in a small churchyard in Windsor.
+Alexander was buried in a small churchyard in Windsor.
 Ironically his headstone faces the flight path from Heathrow Airport, and features a simple inscription: